Explaining Object Detectors via Collective Contribution of Pixels: Approach

+One of the main challenges in applying Shapley values and interactions is their high computational cost.
+To address this, we propose \emph{self-context} variants of Shapley values and interactions~\cite{moxi}, analyzed through our newly introduced $\pi^*$-index.
+The goal is not to approximate the original Shapley values and interactions, but to efficiently incorporate collective contributions into the explanation of object detectors (see App.~\ref{sec:limitation} for details).

+To this end, we propose VX-CODE, an efficient heuristic to address Problem~\ref{problem:problem_insertion}.
+Figure~\ref{fig:proposed_method} provides an overview of the computation pipeline.
+Here, we focus on the insertion setup (patch insertion); the deletion setup (patch deletion) is methodologically similar and deferred to App.~\ref{sec:patch_deletion}.

+To effectively incorporate Shapley values and interactions, our approach adopts a greedy strategy based on the following self-context values. \begin{definition} Let $N$ be a set of all players.
+The \textbf{self-context Shapley value} of $S \subset N$ is defined by\footnote{While the Shapley value in Eq.~\eqref{eq:shapley} is defined for a single player, we adapt it here to handle multiple players.}

+where the second equality follows from Eq~\eqref{eq:shapley}. \end{definition} The self-context values were introduced in~\cite{moxi} as a conceptual analogy of Shapley values and interactions.
+In this work, we reveal the connection between our framework and the original concepts.
+We also introduce the $\pi^*$-index, which provides a perspective from sequential coalitional games and show that this index satisfies the essential axioms of coalitional games (see Sec.~\ref{sec:analysis_method} and App.~\ref{sec:axiom}).
+Next, we define self-context interaction based on Eq.~\eqref{eq:interaction}, with a slight generalization to handle two or more players: \begin{definition} The \textbf{self-context interaction} of $S \subset N$ is defined by

-As shown in \cref{eq:interaction}, an interaction is calculated by subtracting the individual contributions of each player from the joint contribution, where all players are considered as a single player.
-Therefore, \cref{eq:def_multi_interaction} is a natural extension of \cref{eq:interaction} to a setting with $r$ patches in self-context.
-From \cref{eq:argmax_k1,eq:def_multi_interaction}, we get
+where $\mathcal{P}^*(S)$ denotes the set of all strict subsets of $S$, i.e., $ \mathcal{P}^*(S) = \mathcal{P}(S) \setminus \{S\}$. \end{definition} As shown in Eq.~\eqref{eq:interaction}, interaction is calculated by subtracting the individual contributions of each player from the joint contribution; therefore, Eq.~\eqref{eq:def_multi_interaction} serves as a natural extension.

-Therefore, at step $k=1$, the selection considers both interaction of the $r$ patches (the first term) and Shapley values of each patch combination (the second term).
-In the case of $r=1$, only the highest Shapley value $\phi(\{b_{1}\}|\{\{b_{1}\}\})$ gives the optimal set $S_1=\{b_1\}$ from \cref{eq:argmax_k1}.